-GMFRS is urging people to make sure they are keeping themselves and their families safe at home following the outbreak of COVID-19.
-Here are some tips to help you stay safe this spring:
+Greater Manchester Fire and Rescue service (GMFRS) is urging people to make sure they are keeping themselves and their families safe at home following the outbreak of coronavirus (COVID-19).

 - If you’re out exercising please take extra care if you’re by water.
 Watch our short video to find out what to do (and what not to do) if your dog enters the water